 Photo by sxc.hu/gorand1983

-Use household products to get rid of ants and fleas.Inevitably, ants find their way through every crevice in your home every time summer rolls around.
+Use What's in the House.Inevitably, ants find their way through every crevice in your home every time summer rolls around.
 To repel these bugs naturally, sprinkle cinnamon over the areas they seem to be coming from, along the back edges of kitchen counters, and around the cabinets.
 If cinnamon doesn't do the trick, try this recipe: 1 cup sugar, 3 tablespoons boric acid, and 3 cups warm water.
 Combine the ingredients in a jar, put some cotton inside the lid of a jar and saturate it with the mixture; leave on the counter and the ants will find it, drink up, and bring the "goodness" back to their nest.

-Repel fleas naturally from carpet and upholstery by sprinkling on some baking soda before vacuuming.
-If you own a pet, bathe it in sea salt water dressed up with rosemary and skip the pricey flea medications.
+Eliminate fleas from carpet and upholstery the natural way by sprinkling on some baking soda before vacuuming.
+If you own a pet, skip the pricey flea medications and bathe it in sea-salt water dressed up with rosemary.

 Avoid Certain Foods and Consume Others.How Stuff Works warns that mosquitoes are attracted to the lactic acid in human sweat.
 If you eat foods containing large amounts of salt and potassium, your body will produce more lactic acid and a scent that attracts insects.
 Staying away from foods with these components can help repel insects naturally and make mosquito bites a thing of the past.

 To deter ticks and mosquitoes, down one to two tablespoons of apple cider vinegar, and include garlic in your diet.
 The addition of vitamin B1 to your morning routine might help repel pesky bugs, as well.